corrode/corrode.github.io/content/blog/expressions/index.md

 Neat, right?
 You can cover a lot of ground in a few lines of code.

 Note, those `if`s are called match arm guards, and they are really full-fledged `if` expressions.
 You can put anything in there that you could put in a regular `if` statement!
-You can check the [language reference](https://doc.rust-lang.org/reference/expressions/match-expr.html).
+Check the [language reference](https://doc.rust-lang.org/reference/expressions/match-expr.html) for details.

 ## Lesser known facts about expressions

 ### `break` is an expression

-[`break` is an expression](https://doc.rust-lang.org/reference/expressions/loop-expr.html#break-expressions), too.
-You can return a value from a loop:
+You can return a value from a loop with `break`:

 ```rust
 let foo = loop { break 1 };